Turkey–United States relations: Iran (nuclear deal, arms embargo, oil trading controversy)

-Syrian Civil War (territorial integrity, Rat Line)
+Syria (Civil War, territorial integrity, safe zone, Rat Line, YPG)

 Turkey was particularly cautious about a Kurdish state arising from a destabilized Syria.
 Turkey has fought an insurgent war against the PKK, which is listed as a terrorist organization internationally by a number of states and organizations.
 Until 2011, Turkey's policy was trying to preserve a neutral but constructive position because civil war and sectarian conflicts would threaten Turkey's security.
 Eventually war broke and Syria (refugees, spillover) impacted Turkey more directly than other actors in the conflict.

+Between 2011 and 2012, Turkey absorbed 120,000 Syrian refugees, 90,000 of whom are in camps.
+In September 2012, Turkey asked from US to establish "safe zones" with Turkey in northern Syria to accommodate refugees and reduce the number of civilian casualties.

+Gen. Philip Breedlove to United States Senate Committee on Armed Services said Syria was weaponizing migration.
+In 2015, U.S. senators called for humanitarian safe zones in Syria, Obama administration declined.
+In 2016, during the European migrant crisis, Merkel asked the same question.
+Obama said Syrian safe zones won't work.